hapax/hapax.github.io/assets/form.md

 curve and stick by virtue of their constituent chemicals, usually long, jointed molecular chains called polymers;
 polymers, in turn, are built like lego from a smorgasboard of elements;
-and each elemental atom is a microcosm, electrons whirring in their elaborate orbitals around a dense nuclear core.
+and each elemental atom is a dense nuclear core, surrounded by electrons whirring around in elaborate orbitals.

 From the properties of the neutrons, protons and electrons, it seems we can work our way upwards, and infer everything